dataset¶

 'Optional[dict]' |

-Exact match criterias.
+Exact match criteria.
 A dict of IRI, value pairs, where the

 IRIs refer to data properties on the resource match.
 The IRIs